 Here are some steps that hospitals and healthcare organisations should take to ensure HIPAA compliance:

-HIPAA training programmes to educate employees for a work from home environment
+- HIPAA training programmes to educate employees for a work from home environment

-Monitoring hardware and software to ensure that encryption is always used
+- Monitoring hardware and software to ensure that encryption is always used

-Educating patients with HIPAA compliance methods used buy work from home employees
+- Educating patients with HIPAA compliance methods used buy work from home employees

-Providing hardware and software for work only use, and making sure the configurations are approved by the information technology department
+- Providing hardware and software for work only use, and making sure the configurations are approved by the information technology department

-Requiring the use of a VPN—a virtual private network—which encrypts all data when remotely accessing a healthcare network from home
+- Requiring the use of a VPN—a virtual private network—which encrypts all data when remotely accessing a healthcare network from home